tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 * **Show new cards after reviews.**
-You always want to finish your reviews first, and you don’t want new cards to slow you down.
+You always want to finish your reviews first, and you don't want new cards to slow you down.
 You can choose `Show new cards before reviews` if you are consistent and feel confident that you will never have a backlog of Anki reviews.
 Mixing is probably the worst way and will confuse you when a new card pops up after a streak of mature cards.